Top national security officials stress need for collaboration in cyberspace - NewsBreak

 Top national security officials stress need for collaboration in cyberspace

 "Cybercom's mission is to play the away game and to execute operations outside of the United States that keep us secure," Maj.
-Gen. Joe Hartman, commander of the Cyber National Mission Force, told ABC News' Chief Justice Correspondent Pierre Thomas.
+Gen. Joe Hartman, deputy commanding general of U.S. Cyber Command, told ABC News' Chief Justice Correspondent Pierre Thomas.
 "On a daily basis, whether it's nation-state, malicious cyber actors trying to steal secrets, whether it's ransomware actors -- every day our adversary gets up and attempts to execute operations against the United States.
 They're not going to stop and neither are we."

 Hartman oversees Cyber Command’s Cyber National Mission Force, comprised of more than 2,000 military and civilian personnel -- focused on securing and protection U.S. national interests from foreign-threat actors.